omikak/DATA_ANALYST_PROJECTS/README.md

 SELECT * FROM layoffs_staging2;

 🌸 Author

-Omika (Omu)
+Omika Gupta
-🎓 Engineering Student @ Chandigarh University
+🎓 Engineering Student at Chandigarh University
 💻 Passionate about Data Analytics, SQL, and Web Development